storj/storj/docs/blueprints/slow-down-and-retry.md

 As an addition to retry logic we need to implement at least basic backoff mechanism that will increase the waiting time (between retries) up to a certain threshold.
 This will prevent from overwhelming satellite with retry requests.
 For our needs exponential backoff looks to be reasonable solution.

-As an alternative for implementing exponential backoff on client side we can also consider to return with `To Many Request` error information when client should try to repeat request.
-The HTTP protocol defines that is such situation server may include a `Retry-After` header ([429](https://httpstatuses.com/429)).
+As an alternative for implementing exponential backoff on client side we can also consider to return with `Too Many Request` error information when client should try to repeat request.
+The HTTP protocol defines that in such situation server may include a `Retry-After` header ([429](https://httpstatuses.com/429)).
 We can use similar approach and return delay value more attached to current satellite load.
 One of major challenges with this approach is how correctly return `Retry-After` header for multiple concurrent connections for the same API key.

-To avoid satellite side larger development for providing accurate `Retry-After` values we may start start with client side exponential backoff implementation and later migrate into retry interval defined by satellite.
+To avoid satellite side larger development for providing accurate `Retry-After` values we may start with client side exponential backoff implementation and later migrate into retry interval defined by satellite.

 Additional rules:
 * Every retried request should be processed by backoff logic.